STARS Bylaws

 Section 3.
 Members-at-Large.

 a) Terms.
-Members-at-Large shall be elected by and from the Section for three-year terms, which terms shall overlap so as to ensure continuity of policy.
+Members-at-Large are elected by and from the Section for three-year terms, which are staggered to ensure continuity.

 b) Duties.
-Members-at-Large represent the interests of the entire STARS membership, and participate in Executive Committee work contributing to its deliberations and discussions.
+Members-at-Large represent the interests of the entire STARS membership in Executive Committee discussions, decision-making, and other activities as needed.

 Section 4.
-Terms and Duties of Appointed Positions.
+Terms and Duties of Immediate Past Chair and Appointed Positions.

-a) Appointments and Terms.
-The Webmaster and Column Editor shall be appointed by the Vice-Chair/Chair-Elect for a term of two years, commencing immediately following the Annual Conference at which their appointment is announced, and concluding at the end of the Annual Conference two years thereafter.
-Both positions may be reappointed for a second term.
+b) Webmaster.
+The Webmaster is appointed by the Vice-Chair/Chair-Elect for a term of two years, commencing immediately following the ALA Annual Conference at which their appointment is announced, and concluding at the end of the ALA Annual Conference two years thereafter.
+The incumbent may be reappointed for a second term.
+The Webmaster maintains the STARS website and all electronic records concerning the Section and its activities.

 Section 5.
 Meetings.